theupdateframework/taps/tap7.md

 # TODO: Copy the contents of the given directory to a temp directory and host
 # that via http simpleserver on port 8001 on localhost.
 # TODO: Initialize a tuf.client.updater.Updater object and stick the given
 # metadata files into its current metadata directory.
+(Such code exists in the
+# Uptane demo already.
+Grab from there.)

 # The HTTP repository that serves metadata and update files to client.
 Not
 # all implementations of the framework use this transport mechanism to serve